psonuin/Log-Data-Processing-Pipeline/README.md

 Python environment (VS Code) for server-log data generation, lambda function and etl-job development.<br/>

 ### Implementation (step by step): <br/>
+Before implementing this project, make sure all the files are in the same folder

 ### DATA INGESTION AND POLICIES:<br/>
 1.Write a python script to randomly generate 100 server logs which will become our data to process.
 Refer server_logs_generation.py and server_logs.json.<br/>